reactive-firewall/multicast/docs/USAGE.md

 	# Hint: use a loop to repeat or different arguments to varry message.
 except Exception:
 	p.join()
-	raise RuntimeException("multicast seems to have failed, blah, blah")
+	raise RuntimeError("Multicast operation failed.")

 # clean up some stuff
 p.join() # if not already handled don't forget to join the process and other overhead didWork = (int(p.exitcode) <= int(0)) # if you use a loop and need to know the exit code

 ```
+### Caveat
-#### Caveat: the above examples assume the reader is knowledgeable about general `IPC` theory and the standard python `multiprocessing` module and its use.
+The above examples assume the reader is knowledgeable about general `IPC` theory and the standard Python `multiprocessing` module and its use.

 ## CLI Usage
 ***

-The CLI is actually not the best way to use this kind of library so it should not be considered the full implementation.
-For testing/prototyping though it is quite convenient, thus I begin with it.
+The CLI is actually not the best way to use this kind of library, so it should not be considered the full implementation.
+For testing and prototyping, though, it is quite convenient; therefore, I begin with it.

 CLI should work like so: